openebs-archive/openebs-docs/docs/ugcstor.md

-<h4><a class="anchor" aria-hidden="true" id="recommendation-scale-up"></a>Recommendation</h4>

-- The cStor volume replica scale-up to the next count should be done one at a time.
-This means if current replica count is 1 and planning to create another 2 more replica of the cStor volume, then first perform scale up operation to 2 and then do the same process to make it 3.

 <h4><a class="anchor" aria-hidden="true" id="overview-scale-up"></a>Overview</h4>

 - Get the current replica count of the cStor volume which is mentioned in corresponding StorageClass.
-- Find cStor pool where current replica is created.
+- Find cStor pool(s) where existing cStor volume replica(s) is created.
-- Find available cStor pools where new replica pods should be created.
+- Find available cStor pools where new cStor volume replica should be created.
-- Scale up cStor Volume Replica count one at a time.
-- Verify new cStor Volume Replica is created for the particular volume.
+- Verify new cStor Volume Replica(s) is created for the particular volume on the available cStor pool(s).
-- (Optional) Repeat the above steps for scaling up to the next count if it is required.